-Vivir as a brand launched in March of this year.
-Since then, their rise has been astronomical bringing with it excitement, opportunity and what Paul calls “good challenges”.
+VIVIR as a brand launched in March of this year.
+Since then, its rise has been astronomical bringing with it excitement, opportunity and what Paul calls “good challenges”.

 Myself and Nav started the process around three-and-a-half year ago but really the whole thing started sixteen years ago when I started a food company.

 I’m a big snowboarder and our standard staple was always Bircher muesli that you make in the morning as it keeps you going.
 Back then, no one in the UK knew about it and I was the first to bring it over.
 I started making it here and before long was supplying it to people in my office and then local coffee shops and then Waitrose and so on.
 I’m a real stickler for knowing my ingredients so everything was sourced locally to me in Cheshire; I even knew the cows who’s milk we used.
 We never wanted to use refined sugar or even raw cane, and it was suggested to us to use agave syrup, which is where our relationship with tequila started.
 I didn’t know anything about agave at the time other than the fact that I couldn’t drink tequila – or so I thought!